 Best Case Scenario

-Start with ideal scenario, and work backwards.
+Start with the ideal scenario, and work backwards.
 Have the Point Person imagine that they have achieved their goal and then think backwards.

 - How did this happen?